elves/elvish.io/src/ref/lang.md

 ▶ [lorem ipsum foo bar]
 ```

-Note that commas are non-metacharacters and represent themselves, so don't use
+Note that commas have no special meanings and just represent themselves, so
-them to separate elements:
+don't use them to separate elements:

 ```elvish
 ~> li = [a, b]